Parameterised Complexity of Propositional Inclusion and Independence Logic: Complexity of inclusion and independence logic

-We begin by recalling that $\pind$ is more expressive than $\pdl$.
-That is, for every $\pdl$-formula $\phi$, there is a $\pind$-formula $\psi$, such that $\phi\equiv \psi$.
-This follows from the fact that a dependence atom $\depa{x}{y}$ is equivalent to the independence atom $\indepa{y}{y}{x}$.
-As a consequence, (in the classical setting) the hardness results for $\pdl$ immediately translate to those for $\pind$.
-Nevertheless, in the parameterised setting, one has to further check whether this translation `respects' the parameter value of the two instances in the sense of Definition~\ref{def:fpt-reduction}.
+Recall that a dependence atom $\depa{x}{y}$ is equivalent with the independence atom $\indepa{y}{y}{x}$.
+As a consequence, (in the classical setting) hardness results for $\pdl$ immediately translate to those for $\pind$.
+Nevertheless, in the parameterized setting, one has to further check whether this translation `respects' the parameter value of the two instances.
 This concerns the parameter $\arity$ and $\formulatw$.
-Recall that a dependence atom $\depa{x}{y}$ has arity $|\mathbf{x}|$, whereas, the equivalent independence atom $\indepa{y}{y}{x}$ has arity $|\mathbf{x}\cup \mathbf{y}|$.
+This is due to the reason that, a dependence atom $\depa{x}{y}$ has arity $|\mathbf{x}|$, whereas, the equivalent independence atom $\indepa{y}{y}{x}$ has arity $|\mathbf{x}\cup \mathbf{y}|$.